My lovely wife and I talked the other day pleasantly in the car, enjoying its quiet freedom from children.

 - Ask God for help, humility, and His love for your spouse.

 - Confess and repent to God.
-What is “the log” in your own eye?
+What is “the log” in your eye?

-- What do you anticipate are the real questions of your spouse’s heart in this?
+- What do you anticipate are the fundamental questions of your spouse’s heart in this?
 What Scriptures apply here?

 Equipped with humility and help from the Holy Spirit, you’re ready to re-engage.